dvasha/strands/notes.md

 - When finding a word that isn't part of the goal theme words, user will be granted an award: precentage of a hint.
 If the word is "on theme" but not part of the solution of the puzzle, the award is higher.
 - The puzzle solution leaves no holes
 - All ways to write a certain theme word part of a valid puzzle solution.
+- letters cannot be reused (as such, goal words do not overlap)

 ### Some examples:
 Let's see some valid and invalid layouts using this tiny 3x3 example.